 Rogaland’s biggest coffee adventure started in my hometown of Sandnes.
 The first café was called Benk, located in the old cinema now known as Kino Kino.
 Unfortunately, Benk had to close down, but Thomas and Hanne Jørgensen did not give up.
 Shortly after they reopened again, rebranded as Coffeeberry and situated in the heart of Sandnes – at the bus and train station “Ruten.”
 Thomas had experience from Stockfleths in Lille Grensen in Oslo, and Hanne had previously worked at Fuglen in Oslo.
 The couple could pride themselves with countless awards in brewing and cupping championships, but their dream was always to open a place of their own.
-Today they run a very successful coffee shop in Sandnes, and they recently opened their second store in the neighbor city Stavanger.
+Today they run a very successful coffee shop in Sandnes, and they recently opened their second store in the neighboring city Stavanger.

 Looking for more great spots for food and drinks in Stavanger and Sandnes?
 Check out our city map of Stavanger & Sandnes!